South Yorkshire PC jailed for taking photo of teenager's breasts

 Paul Hinchcliffe, 46, sexually assaulted the 18-year-old in a pub in Wath upon Dearne in October 2020.

-The victim told Leeds Crown Court the the officer's behaviour had destroyed her trust in the police.
+The victim told Leeds Crown Court the officer's behaviour had destroyed her trust in the police.

 The married father-of-four resigned from the force after being convicted by a jury in January.

-Hinchcliffe was off-duty and drinking with a group including other officers when he committed the offence in a Wetherspoons pub on 3 October.
+Hinchcliffe was off-duty and drinking with a group including other officers when he committed the offence in The Church House, a Wetherspoons pub, on 3 October.

 'All trust gone'